 Topics covered in this video by Crista are:

-- Crista spent a good time on this video noting that it is important to consider “browsing” records rather than always searching indexed databases.
+Crista has noted on past videos that it is important to consider “browsing” records rather than always searching indexed databases.
 Browsing databases are those that have not yet been indexed.
 You cannot search these but the data as images is available for you to look through.
 The data is generally subdivided into manageable viewing components.
 Think of it as viewing a microfilm online.
 Look at an individual database via the “Card Catalog” and look to see if it has a “Browse Box” that allows you to look at the data but not be able yet to search it.
 The “browse box” implies the data is not yet indexed for direct searching.

 You can view this video directly here: